Nyovelt/Resume2024/resume.typ

   bl: "Improving Software Reliability, under the advisement of " + link("https://damorim.github.io/")[Prof. Marcelo d'Amorim],
   br: "Raleigh, NC, USA"
 )[
+  - Developed several tools to automatically find bugs for Machine Learning Libraries such as _PyTorch_ and _TensorFlow_.
-  - Developed an _LLM-based_ fuzzing tool to identify bugs in contemporary C compilers.
+  - Developed an _LLM-based_ fuzzing tool to identify bugs in C compilers.
 ]

 #cventry(